M4nuski/Easy3D_webGL/readme.md

 * Text render in 3D scene
 * STL, OBJ, MS3D to JSON or other ready-to-use format for mesh data and entities
 * Improved Entity loading (ideally external tool should prepare model data for better load perf)
-* --ver5:
+* --ver6:
 * Entity hierarchy (parents with n-childs, matrix propagation etc)
 * Update shaders to leverage GPU matrix multiplication efficiency instead of JS engine
-* Improved Collision Detection (vector/edge, elipsoid, cuboid, mesh)
-* Basic Collision physics (hit, bounce, move etc) as body data attached to entity, mass, moment of rotation etc
+* Basic Physics (hit, bounce, move etc) as body data attached to entity, mass, moment of rotation etc
 * Evaluate value of render culling on mobile
-* --ver6:
 * Replace per-vertex colors with textures, using a LUT texture and LUT data set if nothing else.